Aug. 12 at 3:54 PM

 Financials (at

--- Fully Diluted Share Count: Approximately 24.27 million shares (including ~16.6 million common shares and ~7.5million shares from options and RSUs).
+-- Fully Diluted Share Count: Reaffirmed at approximately 24.5 million shares (including ~16.6 million common shares plus ~7.9 million shares from outstanding options and RSUs).

 -- Fully Diluted Market Cap: Approximately